This is a chronology of how I came to yoga, where it led me, and what I learned along the way. It is a story my husband suggested I tell.

 I took my first Yin class in 2007, and it was overwhelming.
 Four hours after my first Yin practice, I was sobbing.
 Yin is a deep-stretching, full-release practice that opens up energy-blocks in the body (per the Chinese medicine logic that anchors the Yin practice).
 It is described by one of my teachers as a way to clean out the “issues in your tissues.”
 I love the practice now — often, it makes me feel relaxed and light-hearted.
-I now practice Yin weekly, studying under my co-instructors at Movement Arts.
+I make a goal to practice Yin weekly.
+My favorite Yin teachers are Bernie Connolly and Carol Mason.
 I use YouTube videos by Travis Elliott and Bernie Clark, for my independent study of Yin.
-I certified to teach Yin in Carol Mason’s Yin Yoga Teacher Training, in May of 2017.
+I certified to teach Yin in Carol Mason’s Yin-training, in May of 2017.

 This is a class-style created by Kara Keating, the director at Movement Arts.
 I trained in the practice in October of 2016, because it’s fun.
 It’s sort of Zenned up dance-party yoga — mindful movement for every-kind-of-health, including the physical heart and the energetic one.

 Skill In Vinyasa is a workshop-series, with Theresa Elliott.
 I studied weekly with her, from January to May, in 2016; and I attend that ongoing series whenever I can.
 If you attend my classes and hear me mention “my trainer,” I am referring to Theresa Elliott.
 If you are unaware of who she is: she is an anatomy and body-movement guru and the asana-model for several books by Judith Lasater.